Wappo language

 Wappo is an extinct language that was spoken by the Wappo tribe, Native Americans who lived in what is now known as the Alexander Valley north of San Francisco.
 The last fluent speaker, Laura Fish Somersal, died in 1990.
-The loss of this language is attributed to the general use of English in schools and workplaces.
+The loss of this language is attributed to a preference for English in schools and workplaces.
 Wappo is generally believed to be distantly related to the Yuki language.
 It is distinguished by influence of the nearby Pomoan languages.

 According to Somersal, the English name for the people and language is derived from the Spanish word guapo, meaning "handsome" or "brave".
 The people called themselves Micewal.
 The Pomoan exonym, or name for them, was Ashochimi ("northerners").

 Paul Radin published the first texts on Wappo grammar in the 1920s.
-Jesse O. Sawyer published English-Wappo Vocabulary in 1965 and continued to study Wappo grammar throughout his life.
+Jesse O. Sawyer published English–Wappo Vocabulary in 1965 and continued to study Wappo grammar throughout his life.
 Other linguists who have contributed to the study of Wappo include William E. Elmendorf, Alice Shepherd, Sandra Thompson, Joseph Sung-Yul Park, and Charles N. Li.

 As of the 21st century, there are some plans and efforts at language revival.

 Phonology

 Vowels

 Wappo has five vowel qualities, but the literature is inconsistent as to whether a length distinction exists.
 In his Wappo lexicon, Sawyer transcribes long vowels, but Thompson et al., who worked with the same speaker, report that they did not hear any long vowels.

-According to Radin, the following diphthongs occur in Wappo: /ao/, /ai/, /ɛo/, /ɛi/, /ɛu/, /ei/, /ɔi/, /iɛ/, and /ui/.
+According to Radin, the following diphthongs occur in Wappo: //ao//, //ai//, //ɛo//, //ɛi//, //ɛu//, //ei//, //ɔi//, //iɛ//, and //ui//.